Ensure efficient compute resources on Amazon SageMaker

 Training and tuning environment

-The same compute paradigm and benefits for Amazon SageMaker Processing apply to Amazon SageMaker Training and Tuning.
-When you use fully managed Amazon SageMaker Training, it dispatches all things needed for a training job, such as code, container, and data, to a compute infrastructure separate from the Amazon SageMaker notebook instance.
+When you use fully managed Amazon SageMaker Training, it dispatches all things needed for a training job, such as code, container, and data to a compute infrastructure separate from the SageMaker notebook instance.
 Therefore, your training jobs aren’t limited by the compute resource of the notebook instance.
-The Amazon SageMaker Training Python SDK also supports asynchronous training when you call
+The SageMaker Training Python SDK lets you to launch the training and tuning jobs at will.
+It also supports asynchronous training when you call

 .fit(…, wait = False).
 You get your notebook cell back immediately for other activities, such as calling

-.fit() again for another training job with a different ML compute instance for profiling purposes or a variation of the hyperparameter settings for experimentation purposes.
+.fit() again for another training job with a different ML compute instance for profiling purposes, or a variation of the hyperparameter settings for experimentation purposes.
 Because ML training can often be a compute-intensive and time-consuming part of the ML lifecycle, with training jobs happening asynchronously in a remote compute infrastructure, you can safely shut down the notebook instance for cost-optimizing purposes if starting a training job is the last task of your day.
-We discuss how to automatically shut down unused, idle on-demand notebook instances in the section Recommendations for avoiding unnecessary costs.

 Cost-optimization factors that you need to consider when selecting instances for training include the following:

 - Instance family – What type of instance is suitable for the training?
 You need to optimize for overall cost of training, and sometimes selecting a larger instance can lead to much faster training and therefore less total cost; can the algorithm even utilize a GPU instance?

 - Instance size – What is the minimum compute and memory capacity your algorithm requires to run the training?
 Can you use distributed training?

 - Instance count – If you can use distributed training, what instance type (CPU or GPU) can you use in the cluster, and how many?